GoFigure-LANL/VisHash/README.md

 * PIL or pillow
 * scikit-image
 * matplotlib
-* scipy
-* numpy
+* cairosvg (optional: necessary for reading SVG images)

 ## Calculate image hashes
 `calc_vishash.py --dataname example --image_path /path/to/images
 `

 Input is a directory containing images.
 A hash will be computed for each image.
 Two files are written: filenames_example.csv and signatures_example.npy, so that the order of the hashes (signatures) matches the order given in filenames_example.csv.
+Any unreadable or unsupported files will generate a log message, but processing on other images will continue.

 ## Find duplicate images
 `calc_matches.py --postfix example --threshold 0.2